yassine-cc/testdriverai-1728938898229/testdriver/.generate/test-footer-links.md

-1. Focus the browser window.
+1. /explore Focus the browser window.
-2. Scroll down to the footer.
+2. /explore Scroll to the bottom of the homepage.
+3. /explore Assert that the footer is visible.
-3. Click on each link in the footer.
+4. /explore Click on each link in the footer.
-4. Assert that each link navigates to the correct page.
+5. /explore Assert that each link redirects to the correct page.
+6. /explore Assert that there are no broken links in the footer.